qiqi-lu/kernel-learning-deconvolution/README.md

 ## Structures
 The source codes (Python and MATLAB) are saved in `python`.

-The source codes for software are saved in `software`. (coming soon ...)

 ## Instructions
 For derails instructions, see the `README.md` in the `python` or `software` folder, respectively.